 What factors lead to a natural disaster?
 What causes a famine?
 Why do cities flood?
 According to a recent article in The Atlantic, Houston's flooding during the 2017 Hurricane Harvey was primarily caused by impervious pavement which prevents the absorption of water into the land.
 This example illustrates how nature and society are interlinked, which is the main focus of Geography 30, Penn State's introductory course to nature-society geography.
 In addition to examining the linkages between human development and natural hazards, this course will also explore human society's connection to food systems, climate change, urbanization and biodiversity.
 The course will also cover topics of ethics and decision making in order to help students evaluate the tradeoffs of these interconnections.

-This course is part of the following program: Bachelor of Arts in Energy and Sustainability Policy.
+This course is part of the following programs: Bachelor of Arts in Energy and Sustainability Policy and Bachelor of Science in Energy and Sustainability Policy.